 Leaving out the href attribute for links in HTML5

 should not open another web-page.
-What we did until today is just adding a rhombus # in the href
+What we did until today is just adding a rhombus # in the href-attribute.

 In HTML5 there is a simpler solution for these links: